zthomae/sicp/README.md

 SICP Solutions
 --------------

-These are my solutions to the exercise in the [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html) written with [Scribble](http://docs.racket-lang.org/scribble/).
+These are my solutions to the exercises in the [Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sicp/full-text/book/book.html) written with [Scribble](http://docs.racket-lang.org/scribble/).
 Occasionally I make progress on these.